JobService/job-service/job-service-scheduled-executor-container/README.md

 This docker image contains the [Job Service Scheduled Executor](../job-service-scheduled-executor).

-[Job-service-deploy](https://github.com/JobService/job-service-deploy) can be used to deploy this container on Docker.
+[Job Service Deploy](https://github.com/JobService/job-service/tree/deploy) can be used to deploy this container on Docker.